Autodesk-Forge/forge-revit2pdf/README.md

 ## Tips & Tricks
 - Before using the sample to call the workitem, you need to setup your Appbundle & Activity of Design Automation, you can simply use the `Configure` button in the Web Application to create the Appbundle & Activity([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)).

+- If there is no view to be exported, an empty pdf file will be generated.

 ## Limitation
 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model.
 - Client JavaScript requires modern browser.